 The Bobbi Engram Foundation

-The Bobbi Engram Sickle Cell Foundation (BESCF) is a private non-profit organization dedicated to serving individuals suffering with Sickle Cell Disease.
-The BESCF strives to provide hope, courage and opportunities to individuals affected by Sickle Cell Disease.
+The Bobbi Engram Foundation (BEF) is a private non-profit organization dedicated to serving individuals suffering with Sickle Cell Disease.
+The BEF strives to provide hope, courage and opportunities to individuals affected by Sickle Cell Disease.

-The Bobby Engram Sickle Cell Foundation (BESCF) was founded in 2008 and received its 501(C)(3) status the same year.
+The Bobby Engram Foundation (BEF) was founded in 2008 and received its 501(C)(3) status the same year.
 While suffering with Sickle Cell complications as a child and young adult Bobbi Engram (daughter) developed a strong desire to help other families and people, especially children, afflicted with Sickle Cell Disease.
-That desire led her parents, Bobby and Deanna to create the BESCF, which is focused on raising awareness and seeking a cure for the disease.
+That desire led her parents, Bobby and Deanna to create the BEF, which is focused on raising awareness and seeking a cure for the disease.

 The foundation was renamed the Bobbi Engram Sickle Cell Foundation in August 2018 in honor of Bobbi Engram who passed away from Sickle Cell Complications at the age of 20 on August 25, 2018.